 Create a landing page for your customers to arrive to, and inform them of the products or services you are offering, along with the prices and get them to sign up with their emails so you can use those later on when you create your actual website.

-This is a great way for you to analyze concrete data concerning the traffic being generated by your startup.
+This is a great way to analyze concrete data concerning the traffic generated by the startup.
 In addition, you should create an online store as well to check how many purchases have actually been made.

 Finally, finding some fresh eyes to view your startup from a different perspective is always a good idea.
 Sometimes we get too close to something that we completely lose sight of it.
 We are simply too subjective to notice some obvious flaws in our design.

 Ask your friends and family to help out and provide you with some constructive criticism.
 Hitting a brick wall should not be the end of your startup idea.
 Let them give you a hand and climb over it, together, and then proceed with solving the remaining obstacles.